Cannabis refers to a group of three plants with psychoactive properties, known as Cannabis sativa, Cannabis indica, and Cannabis ruderalis.

 - altered perception of time and events

-These effects are often minimal in products containing very high levels of CBD compared to THC.
+These effects are often minimal in products containing very high levels of CBD, compared with THC.

 But cannabis can also have some problematic side effects for certain people.
 Side effects may include: